SneakyBobito/face-doc/index.rst

 Welcome to Face's documentation!
 ================================

 Face is an ORM built under php5.4.
 It is aimed to be flexible and to provide powerful features to abstract and normalize database interactions.

-In the latest weeks face has known a lot of refactoring.
-The doc was not anymore relevant and has been temporally closed until the new doc is written.
+In the latest weeks face has known a lot of refactoring and a lot are on the way.

+The doc was not relevant anymore and has been temporally closed until the new doc is written.

-We plan the first stable release of face for mai or june 2015.
+We plan the first stable release of face for end of 2015.
 Stay tuned !